Weapon: Criminalizing poison gas

 Realistic critics understood that war could not really be outlawed, but its worst excesses might be banned.
 Poison gas became the focus of a worldwide crusade in the 1920s.
 Poison gas did not win battles, and the generals did not want it.
 The soldiers hated it far more intensely than bullets or explosive shells.
-By 1918, chemical shells made up 35 per cent of French ammunition supplies, 25 per cent of British, and 20 per cent of the American stock.
-The “Protocol for the Prohibition of the Use in War of Asphyxiating, Poisonous, or Other Gases and of Bacteriological Methods of Warfare”, also known as the Geneva Protocol, was issued in 1925, and was accepted as policy by all major countries.
-In 1937 poison gas was manufactured in large quantities, but not used except against nations that lacked modern weapons or gas masks.
+By 1918, chemical shells made up 35 percent of French ammunition supplies, 25 percent of British, and 20 percent of American stock.
+The "Protocol for the Prohibition of the Use in War of Asphyxiating, Poisonous, or Other Gases and of Bacteriological Methods of Warfare", also known as the Geneva Protocol, was issued in 1925 and was accepted as policy by all major countries.
+In 1937, poison gas was manufactured in large quantities but not used except against nations that lacked modern weapons or gas masks.

 World War II and postwar

-Many modern military weapons, particularly ground-based ones, are relatively minor improvements of weapon systems developed during World War II.
-World War II marked perhaps the most frantic period of weapons development in the history of humanity.
+Many modern military weapons, particularly ground-based ones, are relatively minor improvements to weapon systems developed during World War II.
+World War II marked perhaps the most frantic period of weapon development in the history of humanity.
 Massive numbers of new designs and concepts were fielded, and all existing technologies were improved between 1939 and 1945.
-The most powerful weapon invented during this period was the nuclear bomb, however many other weapons influenced the world, such as jet aircraft and radar, but were overshadowed by the visibility of nuclear weapons and long-range rockets.
+The most powerful weapon invented during this period was the nuclear bomb; however, many other weapons influenced the world, such as jet aircraft and radar, but were overshadowed by the visibility of nuclear weapons and long-range rockets.

 Nuclear weapons

 Since the realization of mutual assured destruction (MAD), the nuclear option of all-out war is no longer considered a survivable scenario.
 During the Cold War in the years following World War II, both the United States and the Soviet Union engaged in a nuclear arms race.
 Each country and their allies continually attempted to out-develop each other in the field of nuclear armaments.
-Once the joint technological capabilities reached the point of being able to ensure the destruction of the Earth x100 fold, then a new tactic had to be developed.
+Once the joint technological capabilities reached the point of being able to ensure the destruction of the Earth by 100 fold, a new tactic had to be developed.
 With this realization, armaments development funding shifted back to primarily sponsoring the development of conventional arms technologies for support of limited wars rather than total war.